AneLivB/SGP/README.md

     -   Row: One of eight rows the sample was in

-    -   Match: Binomial (0,1)
+    -   Mismatch: Binomial (0,1)

-        -   0 = A mismatch was observed for either allele in the locus
+        -   0 = A match was observed for both alleles in the locus

-        -   1 = A match was observed for both alleles in the locus
+        -   1 = A mismatch was observed for either allele in the locus

     -   Missing: Binomial (0,1)